bondeje/OOPC/README.md

 # OOPC

-OOPC (read: "oopsie") is a set of macro header files and meta data structures written in the C preprocessor to generate boiler plate code to facilitate the creation of a "type" system for object-oriented programming in the C language.
-Different from other implementations I have seen is that the only non-C standard components used are macro iterations (widely implemented in C compilers) and a simple script to insert newlines.
+OOPC (read: "oopsie") is a framework consisting of a set of macro header files and meta data structures written in the C preprocessor.
+Combined, they generate boiler plate code facilitating the creation of a "type" system for object-oriented programming in the C language.
+Different from other implementations of OOP in C I have seen is that the only non-C standard components used are macro iterations (widely implemented in C compilers) and a simple script to insert newlines.
 The outputs are standard C (C99+) header files/code.
 No external tooling.

-OOPC has multiple inheritance and distinct interfacing and does so without any upcasting/downcasting or having to do tricky pointer offsets.
+OOPC has multiple inheritance and interfaces for polymorphism, which is implemented without any upcasting/downcasting or having to do tricky pointer offsets.
+Type safety is provided up until the point most of the interfaces are implemented by a user as polymorphism ultimately needs some generic objects.
+For full type safety, the macros can be wrapped to form primitive templates, but as of now, construction of templates may be tedious and error-prone.

 ## Potential and Applied Concepts